TEALSK12/introduction-to-computer-science/GLOSSARY.md

 ### Variable

 A placeholder for some value.
-Types of variables:Global variables - apply to all sprites Sprite variable - applies to one sprite Script variable - parameter that applies to one script
+Types of variables:Global variables - apply to all sprites Sprite variable - applies to one sprite script variable - parameter that applies to one script

 ## W